pfrazee/local/README.md

     });
 ```

-Local.js also includes a registry of header serializers and parsers which are auto-invoked on the dispatch events.
+Local.js also includes a registry of header serializers and parsers which are auto-invoked on dispatch - [`local.httpHeaders`](http://httplocal.com/docs.html#docs/en/0.6.2/api/httpheaders.md).
 By default, it ships with Link, Accept, and Via.
 In responses, the **parsed headers are placed in the `response.parsedHeaders` object** to avoid confusion:

 ```javascript
 local.HEAD('http://foo.com').then(function(res) {